 You can lose hair due to factors like nutritional deficiencies and stress.
 Hair loss can also occur as a medication side effect or if you have underlying health conditions, such as lupus.

 Finding hair in your brush is normal: We shed.
-When you start losing an unusual amount of hair, however, it can be cause for concern.
+But if a person starts losing an unusual amount of hair, it can be cause for concern.

 Losing hair normally doesn’t have much effect on your appearance or warmth, as your head has plenty more to make up for the daily loss.
 But there may be a more significant reason for your hair loss when you start seeing your scalp or bald spots.

-When you think of hair loss, you may think of the genetic factors, like male pattern baldness.
-Hormones, thyroid problems, infections, medications, and other diseases can all cause hair loss too.
+When you think of hair loss, you may think of the genetic factors, such as male pattern baldness.
+Hormones, thyroid problems, and other diseases can all cause hair loss too.

 Perhaps one of the most common hormone-related causes for hair loss is a thyroid problem.
 Both too much thyroid hormone (hyperthyroidism) and too little (hypothyroidism) can lead to hair loss.
 Treating the thyroid disorder can often reverse the hair loss.

 Pharmaceuticals can come with a long list of side effects, including hair loss.
-Chemotherapy is the most well-known culprit, but others include:
+Chemotherapy is the most well-known cause, but others include: